 In addition to his day job, Hanney is active in the Los Angeles musical theatre and improv scene, where his work often stars individuals with cognitive and physical disabilities.
 In the past three years, his shows have garnered critical acclaim and a total of 13 awards plus 11 nominations from the Hollywood Fringe Festival.

-He is taking three of his shows Off-Broadway at the end of March, including The One-Man Improvised Musical.
+Prior to the coronavirus pandemic, he planned to take three of his shows off-Broadway, including The One-Man Improvised Musical.
 In that show, which he premiered in 2018 in Notre Dame’s Washington Hall, he makes up an hour-long musical on-the-spot by himself based only on an audience suggestion.

 He also ghostwrites autobiographies, one of which was featured on the BBC’s Shark Tank equivalent, Dragons’ Den.

 As Hanney balances these interests in pursuit of his ultimate goal of creating his own series, he is very appreciative of the connections he developed as an undergraduate.

 “The FTT department, associate professor Christine Becker, and the College of Arts and Letters gave me literally every foot in the door,” he said.
 “Every subsequent opportunity I’ve had can be traced directly back to Notre Dame.”